aryanchauhanoffical/bridge-to-work-main/README.md

-# Bridge to Work
+# LendAHand

 A platform connecting job seekers with opportunities and resources.

 ## Project Overview

-Bridge to Work is designed to help people find employment opportunities and connect with services that can help them in their job search.
+LendAHand is designed to help people find employment opportunities and connect with services that can help them in their job search.

 ## Features